splendid-web/google-reviews/README.md

 - **Google Places API (quick setup):** easiest way to show reviews with minimal onboarding.
 - **Google Business Profile API (advanced):** OAuth-based setup for deeper account-backed data and owner replies.

+## Why Server-Side Storage

+Reviews are fetched on a schedule and stored in Craft, instead of being requested from Google on every page load.
+This helps:

+- Minimize Google API calls and reduce quota usage
+- Improve frontend performance and reliability
+- Avoid exposing API credentials in frontend code
+- Keep review output stable even if an API request is temporarily unavailable

 ## Features

 - Sync Google reviews into a custom Craft element type (`GoogleReview`)